 Duke Senior Quotes in As You Like It

 The As You Like It quotes below are all either spoken by Duke Senior or refer to Duke Senior.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of As You Like It published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of As You Like It published in 2009.).

 Act 2, Scene 1 Quotes

 Are not these woods more free from peril than the envious court?
 Here feel we not the penalty of Adam.